MaosenPeng1/LBCNet/README.md

 develops a nonparametric propensity score model that effectively optimizes covariate balance, minimizes bias, and stabilizes inverse probability of treatment weights (IPTW).

+In addition to estimating ATE and ATT for binary treatments, LBCNet provides a unified interface for:

+- **Variance estimation**: plug-in influence functions, model-based uncertainty quantification, and robust standard errors for IPTW and LBC-Net–based estimators.
+- **Survival estimands**: risk difference and survival difference at a fixed time \( t \), with support for IPW–adjusted Kaplan–Meier and Nelson–Aalen estimators.

+The package integrates R and Python modules to deliver a scalable, easy-to-use workflow for modern causal inference research, including treatment effect estimation, sensitivity analysis, and evaluation of covariate balance under learned propensity score models.

 ## Installing Python

 LBCNet requires Python to be installed on your system.
 You can download and install Python from the official website: